genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 The GUI can receive rights from a process called `GENESIS_AUTH_DATASERVER`.
 The view `ALL_USER_RIGHTS` displays all users and codes.
 A logged-in user should automatically set the Filter expression to be `USER_NAME`=='xxx' to receive push updates to user privileges.

 ## Entity management
 In the Genesis low-code platform, there are profiles, users and rights.
 A profile is a group of users, which can be permissioned.
-For example, you could have a SALES_TRADER group in which all users must have the same permissions.
+For example, you could have a SALES_TRADER group in which all users have the same permissions.
 In all cases where you specify either a right for a user/profile, or a user in a profile, the event represents what you want the entity to look like; i.e. if you amend a profile and don't supply a user that previously was part of that profile, then that user will be removed from that profile on the server.

 Note the following:

-* User `STATUS` field can be set to `ENABLED`, `DISABLED` or `PASSWORD_EXPIRED`.
+* The User `STATUS` field can be set to `ENABLED`, `DISABLED` or `PASSWORD_EXPIRED`.
 A User set up with `PASSWORD_EXPIRED` should prompt the user to enter a new password on next login.
-* Profile `STATUS` field can be set to `ENABLED`, `DISABLED`.
+* The Profile `STATUS` field can be set to `ENABLED` or `DISABLED`.

 ### Insert profile